wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![A screen shot of a computer Description automatically generated](./images/media/image37.png)

-    **Note** This is an expected erorr.
+    **Note** This is an expected error.
 The issue is in the JPA persistence (Database access).
 A user is not defined, and therefore authentication to the database failed.

     **So what happened?**